One small, thoughtful gesture can make someone’s day. How a simple kindness can change a person’s life.

 PEOPLE NEED PEOPLE

 Tim Sanders is a leadership coach and former Chief Solutions Officer at Yahoo!.
 Sanders advises all of his employees to reach out to their workers and subordinates to show their appreciation for their work.
 He often tells the story of how he did just that, speaking to his staff individually, giving them positive feedback on their performance, and telling them that he appreciated their efforts.
-Sanders recalls telling one specific man how glad he was that the man come into his life.
+Sanders recalls telling one specific man how glad he was that the man came into his life.

 “Sometimes people just need people,” Sanders said.